tianxiongbb/tianxiongbb.github.io/_pages/about.md

   - /about.html
 ---

+I am currently an Instructor at the University of Massachusetts Chan Medical School in the Department of Genomics and Computational Biology, advised by Dr. Zhiping Weng and Dr. William E. Theurkauf.
+I earned my Ph.D in Bioinformatics from Tongji University in 2020 and joined University of Massachusetts Chan Medical School as a postdoc at 2021.
-I am currently an Instructor at UMass Chan Medical School.
-My research focuses on using computational methods to study somatic and germline transposon insertions and mutations in human and koala genomes.
+My research has been broadly focuses on using computational methods to study somatic and germline transposon insertions and mutations in human and koala genomes:
+- Software development for detecting transposon insertions using whole genome sequencing data.
+- Transposon transcriptional and post-transcriptional silencing via the piRNA pathway.
+- Single-cell genomics and transcriptomics in human aging and neurodegenerative diseases.

 Please find my CV [here](/files/CV.pdf).